Domestos – helping improve access to toilets

 “Sanitation is one of the world’s greatest challenges,” concludes Nitin Paranjpe.
 “It’s not acceptable that in the 21st century 2.4 billion people do not use a basic toilet.
 Through our programmes, I’ve seen the real difference we can make first hand to people’s lives, not just putting a band aid on the problem, but offering long-term sustainable solutions.
 I’m pleased with the progress we’re making, but we can always do more.”

-The Global Goals this year were especially important for Domestos, as they drew attention to the sanitation crisis.
+The this year were especially important for Domestos, as they drew attention to the sanitation crisis.
 In September, world leaders signed the Global Goals – a roadmap for global development until 2030 – at the United Nations General Assembly

 Goal 6’s aim is to achieve access to “adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations” by 2030.